llvm/circt/README.md

 "CIRT" stands for "Circuit IR and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
 The T can be further expanded as Tool, Translator, Team, Tech, Target, Tree, Type, ...
 This name can still be changed if a better one is suggested.  :-)

+To follow along, please join the [cirt-dev](https://groups.google.com/a/sifive.com/forum/#!forum/cirt-dev) mailing list.
+It is self-add, and anyone at SiFive is welcome.

 ## Setting this up